 5. Don’t forget to add some unique lighting for your basement bar

 Always consider the three key types of lighting: task, ambient and accent.
 Here, this stunning bar has flawlessly incorporated all three for a practical and elegant finish.
-For the same look ensure spotlights are recessed in the ceiling (choose a complimentary color to conceal them further), pick out your favorite pendants over the worktop and barstools and include strip LED lights under shelves for maximum glamour!
+For the same look ensure spotlights are recessed in the ceiling (choose a complementary color to conceal them further), pick out your favorite pendants over the countertop and barstools and include strip LED lights under shelves for maximum glamor!

 6. Keep your basement bar neutral with Scandi influences